-The Ambassadors lead the CEC in a a positive, driven direction that will help to grow the organization’s positive impact on UT and the Austin community.
+The Leadership Team leads the CEC in a a positive, driven direction that will help to grow the organization’s positive impact on UT and the Austin community.
 They provide support for all CEC leadership with ongoing campaigns, projects, and events and facilitate communication and collaboration with other organizations across campus and the greater Austin community.

 Green Events Project Team Leaders

 The Green Events Project Team Leaders network with student organizations to understand their needs, identify ways to make their events more sustainable, provide recycling and compost services at events, and educate event attendees about sustainable practices.

 Hi!
 I’m Caroline Gamble, and I’m the Project Co-Lead for Green Events.
 I’m a freshman studying Economics and Sustainability Studies.
 I’ve been passionate about environmentalism since high school, and I am always looking for new ways to grow in my sustainability journey.
 In my free time, I love to read, go thrifting, work out, try new coffee places, hang out with friends, and spend time outside.
 I’m looking forward to working on the Green Events team!